hen-lou-lee/FLBot-Docs/PRIVACY_POLICY.md

 You may optionally provide your personal Torn API key via `/link api_key:[key]`.
 By doing so, you acknowledge that:

-- The key is stored in encrypted form on the Bot's host server.
+- The key is stored under three layers of encryption on the Bot's host server (see Section 3).
-- It is used only to make Torn API requests on your behalf — including profile lookups, balance checks, investment data, verification, and company director data if you use `/company` commands.
+- It is used only to make Torn API requests on your behalf — including profile lookups, balance checks, investment data, stat snapshots, gym energy tracking, verification, and company director data if you use `/company` commands.
 - It is never transmitted to any third party other than the Torn City API.
 - You may remove it at any time using `/unlink key_only:True` without removing your account link.
 - For best security, generate a pre-scoped key using [this link](https://www.torn.com/preferences.php#tab=api?step=addNewKey&company=profile,detailed,employees,stock&faction=members,wars,basic,chain,news,balance,attacks&user=faction,basic,discord,personalstats,money,stocks,log&logIds=125&torn=stocks&title=FLBot_V5), which grants only the exact permissions the Bot requires.
 You should not provide a key with higher access than necessary.